And I am not surprised to find myself falling down yet another rabbit-hole, with yet more rabbit-holes attached! (Are you?)

 These can included low GABA, low tryptophan, low serotonin, low folate and copper imbalances, among other things including pyroluria.
 And you may well have more than one issue going on needing correcting a la Hickam’s Dictum.
 That said, I’m hearing of some truly stunning results and turn arounds from folks like Dr. Walsh at the Walsh Research Institute.

 ~Quick Update Fri 6/17/16: I just got to hear Trudy’s closing talk during her extended replay today including her thoughts on EDS and anxiety and just learned that many people are noticing a high rate of comorbidity of pyroluria and EDS and anxiety – gee, no surprise!
 Check out her pyroluria questionnaire here to see if you might have it, and know that it’s easily treated through zinc and B6 supplementation.
 (Please work with your doctors before supplementing to beware of interactions and always start really low and slow to avoid overdosing reactions.) ~

-And gut dysbiosis can lend to some of the above imbalances also, as we need good bugs to help fully digest our foods, and a bad biome can lend to poor digestion and leaky gut, along with gluten and dairy lending to same in many of us.
+And gut dysbiosis can lend to some of the above imbalances and anxiety also, as we need good bugs to help fully digest our foods, and a bad biome can lend to poor digestion and leaky gut, along with gluten and dairy lending to same in many of us.
 Leaky gut, allowing over-sized molecules that need further digesting to pass through the gut wall prematurely/too easily then leads to systemic inflammation, including neuro-inflammation as the body reacts to abnormal substances in the blood stream.
 (This exacerbates MCAS yes.)